syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if x is less than zero, if z  is equal to or less than zero and occurs if alpha is equal to or less than zero.
+&#35;NUM! - occurs if x is less than zero, if z  is equal to or less than zero and occurs if alpha is equal to or less than zero.

-#VALUE! - occurs if x or y or z is non-numeric
+&#35;VALUE! - occurs if x or y or z is non-numeric

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img62.png)

+_GAMMA.INV_

 ### GAMMALN.PRECISE